 The folklore or superstition of the evil or wicked eye curse dates back to ancient Mesopotamia to the mythologies of Babylon and Assyria.

 The Hamsa is a symbol with several elements.
 It pictures a flower, forming the palm of a hand with an eye in the middle.
 It has a rainbow of colors emanating from the center.
 Some cultures use it to repel a curse.
 Or rather, your belief in the symbol repels the curse.

 The discussion of the Hamsa symbol reveals some interesting connections with other symbols or implements and ties with cultural beliefs, folklore and superstition.
 Some cultures use prayer as a ward against such curses.
-Other cultures use a nail through a lemon as a means of dissipating the effects of a curse.
+Other cultures use a nail through a lemon to dissipate the effects of a curse.
 The practice of Voodoo uses chicken egg to capture evil spirits that cause the harmful effects of a curse.
 Candles and rituals are common props used to protect against this curse.
 And, of course, the other talisman like the Hamsa provides protection and ward against curses.

 This discussion leads to other types of family and cultural folklore, and these connections always lead back to origins of Western theology.
 Then, back again to the correlation between viewing people’s pictures, like in the cultural photograph exercise above, the children’s picture.

 Then, we look at the symbols of the three main religious symbols of the world.
 These symbols include the cross for Christianity, the crescent and the star of Islam, and David’s six-pointed star for Judaism.
-We then share some data about how earlier belief systems used these symbols.
+Next, we share some data about how earlier belief systems used these symbols.

-We are not looking for agreement to see if everyone is open to information that may not align with their current belief system.
+We are not looking for agreement on what the symbol means.
+The thing we are looking for here is to see if everyone is open to new data that may not align with their current belief system.
 It is common for people to be surprised about some of this data.

 Examples From Assessing Readiness To Learn